elixir-europe/rdmkit/pages/tool_assembly/TEMPLATE_tool_assembly.md

 search_exclude: true
 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 description: <!---REPLACE THIS with a very short summary (one sentence) --->
+affiliations: [<!---REPLACE THIS with comma separated list of affiliations.
+Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the affiliations.yaml in the _data directory in order to work--->]
+audience: [<!---REPLACE THIS with comma separated list of possible audiences.
+Countries use the ISO 3166-1-alpha-2 notation, other audiences must be present in the affiliations.yaml in the _data directory in order to work--->]
 page_id: <!---REPLACE THIS with a shortened page name, with small letters and spaces, or an acronym in capital and small letters--->
 related_pages:
   your_tasks: [<!---REPLACE THIS with the page ID of the your_tasks pages that you want to list here as related pages--->]